-Influence activities encompass a wide range of applications that are of substantial economic importance.
-In previous research I have contributed to answer a variety of questions, including:
+The questions that I have explored encompass a wide range of applications that are of substantial economic importance, including:

 - Overtreatment and rising health care costs — How should payments to physicians be designed in order to provide incentives to make an appropriate diagnosis?